A Blooming Hill Vineyard

 These are ageless wines you can drink right now - or savor in years to come.

 XII is made from our 2012 Pinot, a legendary vintage in the Willamette Valley.
-It aged for over three years in oak and is silky and elegant with dark, rich flavors of berry, chocolate and a bit of cinnamon.
-17% alc.,4% sugar
+It aged for four years in oak and is silky and elegant with dark, rich flavors of berry, chocolate and a bit of cinnamon.
+17% alc.,4% sugar.